Method 1 – Use of Ctrl + Pause Break Command to Pause and Resume Macro in Excel VBA

 End Sub

-After running the code, Column 1 will be filled with “Pass” and a MsgBox will appear to ask your permission whether you want to continue or not.
+After running the code, Column 1 will be filled with “Pass,” and a MsgBox will appear asking for your permission to continue.

 Excel VBA to Stop Execution